ProtonProtocol/ProtonWeb/packages/proton-react-native-sdk/README.md

 };
 ```

-The following code shows a small example how to send 5 XUSDT to the requested account.
+The following code shows a small example how to send 5 XUSDT to an account:

 ```javascript
 try {